What Is a Usability Testing Report and What Should It Include

 Executive summary of the usability testing

-With all of the above in mind, let’s now take a look at the key metrics your report should include.
+With all of the above in mind, let’s now take a look at the key metrics that your report should include.

-What Usability Metrics Should You Focus On
+What Usability Metrics You Should Focus On

 The number of errors